mikhashev/personal-context-manager/README.md

 **DEFENSIVE PUBLICATION**

 This publication is a defensive publication intended to prevent patenting of the described technology by any individuals or organizations.
-All information presented here is released into the public domain.
+The project was under CC0 1.0 Universal until April 12, 2025, and is now licensed under the MIT License (see LICENSE for details).

+## Notice for Forkers and Cloners

+As of April 12, 2025, Personal Context Manager (PCM) has switched from CC0 1.0 Universal to the MIT License to ensure attribution while remaining open-source.
+If you forked or cloned PCM before this date (e.g., forkers: AxiMinds, brucewedding, DRanger666, sgwd), your copy remains under CC0 1.0 terms.
+However, if you pull in new updates from the main repo, the MIT License will apply to those portions, requiring attribution (see [LICENSE_CHANGE.md](https://github.com/mikhashev/personal-context-manager/blob/main/LICENSE_CHANGE.md) for details).

+I’d love to collaborate!
+I’m currently working on features like Memoripy integration for memory decay (due April 30, 2025).
+If you’re interested in contributing or aligning your copy with the MIT License for future updates, please reach out via X (@mikeshev4enko) or email from my profile.
+Let’s work together to enhance PCM!

 ## About the Project